Skip to main content

 Tigris offers compatibility with CloudFront's signed cookies, empowering you to manage access to your content without altering existing URLs.
 This feature is particularly useful when you need to grant access to multiple restricted files.

-At a high level, this is the process of how Signed Cookies operate:
+At a high level, this is the process of how signed cookies work:

 • The user generates an RSA private-public key pair.

-• The user associates the public key with the Tigris.
+• The user associates the public key with Tigris.

 • The user defines access policies using a predefined grammar, specifying what, where, and when access is permitted.